 Projected and actual wage increases have remained fairly stable at the national level for the best part of the past decade at or about the 4% percent level.
-Even with improving economic conditions, actual wage increases remained slightly under 4% in 2007.
-A study conducted by Mercer Human Resources Consulting, 2007/2008 US Compensation Planning Survey, revealed that during the calendar year 2007, pay increase budgets rose slightly over 2006 to 3.8% overall.
-For organizations classifying their industry as Government/Nonprofit, the average 2007 increase was 3.9%, and was expected to decrease slightly in 2008 to 3.7%, almost directly in line with overall trends.
+Even with worsening economic conditions, actual wage increases remained steady in 2008 and are projected to remain relatively steady in 2009.
+A study conducted by Mercer Human Resources Consulting, 2008/2009 US Compensation Planning Survey, revealed that during the calendar year 2008, pay increase budgets remained consistent with 2007 at 3.8% overall.
+For organizations classifying their industry as Not for Profit, the average 2008 increase was 4.0%, and was expected to decrease slightly in 2009 to 3.8%, almost directly in line with overall trends.

-Analysis of data from a variety of national consulting and business firms places the projected budgeted average wage increase for 2008 at 3.8%.
-Projections for calendar year 2008 indicate 3.8% increases for Professional occupations and 3.7% for Nonexempt Clerical/Technical jobs.
+Analysis of data from a variety of national consulting and business firms places the projected budgeted average wage increase for 2009 at 3.7%.
+Projections for calendar year 2009 indicate 3.7% increases for Professional occupations and 3.6% for Nonexempt Clerical/Technical jobs.

 In North Carolina, annual salary increases for state employees were less than average market movement in all of the last 5 years, until 2006, as displayed in Chart 1.
-Even when factoring in the 5.5% legislative increase in 2006 and 4.0% legislative increase in 2007, salary increases in state government have still cumulatively trailed average market increases by 3.7% since 2003.
+Even when factoring in the above-market legislative increases in 2007 and 2007, salary increases in state government have still cumulatively trailed average market increases by 1.5% since 2004.

-Chart 1 NC Legislative Increases compared to actual average market movement 1997-2007 and projected average market movement for 2008
+Chart 2 NC Legislative Increases compared to actual average market movement 1998-2008 and projected average market movement for 2009